Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Thin-shell limit for bubble traps

-From (\ref{E2}), we see that the energy per particle generated due to the compactfication process separates into one infinite site-independent part and a finite site-dependent part.
+Thus, we recognize that the energy per particle generated due to the compactfication process separates into one physically irrelevant infinite site-independent part and a finite site-dependent part.
 It means that, in the thin-shell limit, each particle is effectively subjected to a compactification potential given by

-In experimental terms, the infinitesimal eccentricity $\epsilon = \Lambda^{-1} \bar{\epsilon}$ corresponds to the situation where the difference between the larger axis and the smaller axis of the ellipsoid is of the same order of the Gaussian width $\alpha$.
-This means that in order to avoid the particle collapse to either the poles or the equator, the ellipsoidal eccentricity must be kept within such bounds.
+In experimental terms, the infinitesimal eccentricity $\epsilon = \Lambda^{-1} \bar{\epsilon}$ corresponds to the situation, where the difference between the larger axis and the smaller axis of the ellipsoid is of the same order of the Gaussian width $\alpha$.
+This means that, in order to avoid that the particles collapse to either the poles or the equator, the ellipsoidal eccentricity must be kept within such bounds.

-In the next subsections, let us consider an experimental realization of the general potential (\ref{funcaof}) as a generic example where our theory can be realized.
+In the next subsections, let us consider an experimental realization of the general potential (\ref{funcaof}) as a generic example where the theory developed in here can be realized.